 - For Media

-Rolls Royce, Reno Air Racing Foundation and the National Aviation Hall of Fame invite those restoring our nation's aviation treasures to become part of the National Aviation Heritage Invitational competitions.
+The Reno Air Racing Foundation, Perform Air and the National Aviation Hall of Fame invite those restoring our nation's aviation treasures to become part of the National Aviation Heritage Invitational competitions.

 The Invitational is dedicated to the recognition of excellence in the preservation and restoration of vintage aircraft in airworthy condition and is designed to encourage aviation history conservation.
 The Rolls Royce Aviation Heritage Trophy resides in the Smithsonian National Air and Space museum's Steven F. Udvar-Hazy Center at Washington Dulles international Airport in Virginia.